 As your body’s foundation, your feet go through a lot on a daily basis.
 While chronic pain, infections, sores and fungi should be diagnosed and treated by a podiatrist, minor problems can often be treated at home.
 If you were on your feet more than normal, rest and an ice-pack should provide you with some relief.
 For small injuries, such as a blister or stubbed toe, a bandage and an over-the-counter pain pill should do the trick.

 At Certified Foot and Ankle Specialists, we are happy to share some secrets for proper foot care with our patients to get them back on their feet.
-If you’re dealing with a foot or ankle problem and haven’t found relief, make an appointment at one of our seven locations from Ft.
+If you’re dealing with a foot or ankle problem and haven’t found relief, make an appointment at one of our multiple locations from Ft.
 Lauderdale to Palm City!
 1-855-550-FEET